This post may contain affiliate links. Please read my disclosure policy.

-Purchase holiday packaging supplies.
-I’ll admit it.
-There have been years when I’ve baked up my goodies and am ready to get my gift giving wrapped up and I’m out of supplies.
-Things as simple as clear cellophane bags with holiday ribbon are all you need.
-But many of the craft store and wholesale clubs have special gift-giving supplies on sale this time of year so watch those sales and be ready with your supplies.
-I have kept leftovers with our gift-wrapping supplies from year to year as you never know when you’ll need a last minute hostess or neighbor gift.
+Things as simple as clear cellophane bags with holiday ribbon are festive but still budget friendly.
+Many of the craft stores and wholesale clubs have special gift-giving supplies on sale this time of year so watch those sales and be ready with your supplies.

 I’m sharing my Holiday Baking Planner to help with your planning that you can CLICK HERE to download the FREE Holiday Baking Planner printable.
 I’d love your feedback on what you think it might need if there’s something extra I can add to make it as easy to use as possible.